Last Updated 5/24/18

-If you have any questions or comments, or if you want to update, delete, or change any Personal Information you’ve submitted on the Website, please use our contact form to get in touch.
+If you have any questions or comments, or if you want to update, delete, or change any Personal Information you’ve submitted on the Website, please email us at email@example.com or use our contact form to get in touch.
 You may also contact us by postal mail at:

 55 Accord Park Drive

 For EEA Residents:

 For the purposes of EU data protection legislation, Postalytics Inc. d/b/a Boingnet is the controller of your Personal Information.
 Our Data Protection Officer can be contacted at firstname.lastname@example.org.

 Legal Basis for Processing Personal Information

 We process Personal Information about you as a data controller as described in this policy, where such processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
 Our legitimate interests typically include: improving, maintaining, providing, and enhancing our technology, products and services; ensuring the security of the Services and our Website; and for our marketing activities.

 Legal Basis for Processing Personal Information (EEA Persons Only)

 If you are from the European Economic Area, our legal basis for collecting and using the Personal Information described above will depend on the Personal Information concerned and the specific context in which we collect it.

 However, we will normally collect and use Personal Information from you where the processing is in our legitimate interests and not overridden by your data-protection interests or fundamental rights and freedoms.
 Typically, our legitimate interests include improving, maintaining, providing, and enhancing our technology, products, and services; ensuring the security of the Services and our Websites; and for our marketing activities.